 The self-destruct timers Russia deployed landmines have created terror among civilians during its ongoing invasion of Ukraine.
 According to one survivor, whose farm was hit with scatterable landmines, “the bursts continued throughout the day with intervals around 50 minutes, and the last one was around 3 o’clock the next night after it first landed […] It was lucky that kids didn’t play there that day, normally they would play in the backyard at the time of the first pieces detonating, but it was rainy that day.”

 Where are they deployed?

-The U.S. currently has no active minefield under its control.
+The United States currently has no active minefield under its control.
 The minefields the U.S. once implanted on the Korean Peninsula are now the responsibility of South Korean forces.
-The last large scale confirmed use by the U.S. was in 1991 in Iraq and Kuwait, when U.S. forces deployed 117,634 antipersonnel mines.
+The last large scale confirmed use by the United States was in 1991 in Iraq and Kuwait, when U.S. forces deployed 117,634 antipersonnel mines.
 However, it is reported that U.S. forces in Afghanistan deployed Claymore directional fragmentation mines in 2009 and 2010.

-Of the more than 50 countries that once produced landmines, 41 have ceased production by February 2020, including four that are not party to the Mine Ban Treaty.
-Under this new landmine policy, the U.S. will join a small handful of one-time mine-producing countries that have not disavowed restarting production, including China, Cuba, India, Iran, Myanmar, North Korea, South Korea, Pakistan, Russia, Singapore and Vietnam.
+Of the more than 50 countries that once produced landmines, 40 have ceased production, including four that are not party to the Mine Ban Treaty.
+Following President Biden’s reversal of the Trump-era landmine policy, the United States is no longer a part of the small handful of one-time mine-producing countries that have not disavowed restarting production, including China, Russia, Cuba, India, Iran, Myanmar, North Korea, South Korea, Pakistan, Singapore and Vietnam.